JoelVillavicencio/digital_gardenjoel/src/site/notes/Part 4/太陽 (Part 4).md

 First day before _**SOMETHING**_ / 20 Minutes into the Future

-	We arrived to the city expecting to meet Mr Capaldi so that he could take more pictures for Josie's portrait and fulfill his desire of meeting an Artificial Friend, me.
+==We arrived to the city expecting to meet Mr Capaldi so that he could take more pictures for Josie's portrait and fulfill his desire of meeting an Artificial Friend, me.==